Extent of content hosted in Nuxeo

 UC Libraries Statistics Schedule F Reporting Tips

 Each year, every campus library prepares an annual snapshot of holdings information which are collocated by CDL on behalf of the UC Libraries.
 Schedule F, in particular, is used to report digital holdings for a given year.
-We have the following recommendations for factoring in Nuxeo-based holdings, into your statistics:
+We have the following recommendations for factoring in Nuxeo-based holdings:

 Number of collections: Count number of project folders in Nuxeo (if your project folders have a one-to-one alignment with how your library model "collections").
 Alternatively, count the total number of your Nuxeo-based collections that have been published in Calisphere.
 (If you take the latter approach, we recommend indicating a caveat that you are only counting published collections).

-Megabytes: You can obtain total file size stats in Nuxeo -- see instructions above on obtaining extent statistics
+Megabytes: You can obtain total file size stats in Nuxeo -- see instructions above on obtaining extent information, using the statistics in the Admin/Aggregate project folder.

 Items: Contact us to obtain a count of the total number of items in Nuxeo.